raehik/medlib/README.md

 Intended use is for efficient conversion of a large library storing tracks in lossless format with various metadata and extras, to a "portable" version which may transcode and skip extras to reduce size.
+(I store my music in such a fashion, and a portable library makes sense since I use an MP3 player a lot.

+## Usage
+`stack install`

+Then use as a CLI program: try `medlib --help` for starters.

 ## Design
 ### Library mapper